 New York cannabis cultivation is about to get off the ground in the State of New York, and there’s a lot to know and learn about how to be a part of it and start your own business in the adult market.
-Draft Regulations have been published as of November 21st, 2022.
-The latest information we have about when you can actually apply for a cannabis cultivation license in New York is that it won’t happen until next summer (2023).
-In the meantime, you can start gathering some of the documents they will want to see about your business entity, contracts, financing, and more.
-(See page 41 of the Draft Regulations, or read our Cannabis Microbusiness License page.
+Final Regulations have been published as of September 12th, 2023.
+The application window for general licensing opened October 4th, 2023.
+A sample of what the application looks like is here.

 Cut to the Chase to See Our Licensing Support and Template Options